LukeMcFadden94/Front-end-Compiler/README.md

 # Front-end-Compiler
  Front-end compiler which currently has a working lexical analyzer.

+ To be implemented:
-Syntax analyzer to be added soon.
+ Syntax analyzer
+ Intermediate & machine code generator